Patrick Casey (footballer)

-Patrick Joseph Casey (born 19 December 2005) is an Irish professional footballer who plays as a forward for club Charlton Athletic.
+Patrick Joseph Casey (born 19 December 2005) is an Irish professional footballer who plays as a forward.
+He is currently a free agent.

 Career

 Charlton Athletic

 Casey joined Charlton Athletic at the under-nine age group, and turned professional at the club in June 2023 when he signed a three-year contract, having scored 42 goals in one season for the under-18 and under-21 teams and also having received a call up to the Republic of Ireland U19 squad.

 He made his League One debut on 1 January 2024, coming on as an 88th-minute substitute for Daniel Kanu in a 2–1 defeat to Oxford United at The Valley.

+On 12 May 2026, with his deal running out at the end of June 2026, Charlton announced that they had offered Casey a new contract.

 Maidstone United (loan)

-On 23 August 2025, Casey joined National League South side Maidstone United on an initial 28-day loan.
+On 23 August 2025, Casey joined National League South side Maidstone United on an initial 28-day loan, where he made three appearances in all competitions without scoring.

+Dorking Wanderers (loan)

+On 10 December 2025, Casey returned to the National League South to join Dorking Wanderers on loan for the remainder of the campaign.

+Casey went on to score his first senior goal in his first game for the club, netting the opener in a FA Trophy clash with Bath City on 13 December 2025.
+He then netted his first league goals for the Wanderers on Boxing Day, where he scored a brace in a 2–0 win over local rivals Horsham.